suncoast-devs/code-tests/README.md

 # code-tests

-This repo is sharing "Take Home" styled code tests among SDG Alums
+- This repo is sharing "Take Home" styled code tests among SDG Alums.
+- You can use code test that you have taken as inspiration but please do NOT submit an exact copy of a code test you have taken when interviewing for a position.

 ## Standard Formatting for Challenges